hb020/ltspbatchsim/readme.md

 ```

 * ```model```: the file name of the circuit.
+* ```description```: description of the content of the file, used for logging.
+Not mandatory.
+* ```timeout```: The maximum time that a simulation can run, in seconds.
+Default is None, which means that there is no timeout.
-* ```ylabels```: the signals to be shown Each signal will get its own row.
+* ```ylabels```: the signals to be shown.
+Each signal will get its own row.
 These are the default signals for all jobs, and can be overriden in the jobs.
 * ```ac```: the default values for the AC analysis of all AC analysis jobs.
 Can be overriden in the jobs.
 Format is identical to the spice ```.ac``` op command.
 Ignored when Transient analysis is requested by the job.

     Exemple: ```"dec 200 5 10e6"```